Vanda Orchids Care Indoors; Watering, Soil, Fertilizer, Repotting, Propagation, Problems

 Why is my Vanda leaves turning brown?

-Some of the causes of brown leaves in your Vanda Orchid are hot sunlight, underwatering, extreme temperatures, and fertilizer burn.
+The main causes of brown leaves on your Vanda Orchid are hot sunlight, underwatering, extreme temperatures or fertilizer burn.

 How to fix it

-Hot sunlight: Keep the orchid away from hot sunshine or filter the light with a sheer curtain.
+Hot sunlight: Keep the orchid away from hot midday sun or filter the sunlight with a sheer curtain.

 Underwatering: Water when the roots turn silvery white.

-Extreme temperatures: Keep the orchid away from sources of drafts like windy doors, stoves, heat sources, air conditioning units among others.
+Extreme temperatures: Keep the orchid away from sources of drafts like windy doors, stoves, heat sources, AC units among others.

 Fertilizer burn: Avoid too much fertilizer and do not feed in fall and winter.